stratosphereips/StratosphereLinuxIPS/docs/features.md

 If you want to contribute: improve existing Slips detection modules or implement your own detection modules, see section :doc:`Contributing <contributing>`.

+## Leak detection module

+This module on runs on pcaps, it uses YARA rules to detect leaks.

+You can add your own YARA rule in ```modules/leak_detector/yara_rules/rules``` and it will be automatically compiled and stored in ```modules/leak_detector/yara_rules/compiled``` and matched against every pcap.